 Appreciation was again strongest in Park County, where prices rose 21.9%.
 We still attribute this rapid increase to it being a small market.
 Only Clear Creek County experienced a drop in average home price.
 Similar to Park County, this is due to it being a very small market, making it more prone to significant swings.

 Affordability remains an issue in many Colorado markets but that may be offset by the drop in interest rates.

 DAYS ON MARKET

-The average number of days it took to sell a home dropped by three days when compared to the first quarter of 2017.
+The average number of days it took to sell a home in Colorado rose five days compared to the first quarter of 2018.

-- During the first quarter, it took an average of 27 days to sell a home.
-That rate is down 2 days from the fourth quarter of 2017.
+In the first quarter of 2019, it took an average of 42 days to sell a home in the region, an increase of four days compared to the final quarter of 2018.

 Job growth drives housing demand, but buyers are faced with more choice and are far less frantic than they were over the past few years.
 That said, I anticipate the late spring will bring more activity and sales.